remotestorage/spec/README.md

 # Versioning

-Each six months, the output is checked using idnits, submitted to the IETF as an Internet Draft, and published on the apps-discuss mailing list.
+Each six months (max 185 days), the output is checked using idnits, submitted to the IETF as an Internet Draft, and published on the apps-discuss mailing list.

 Authors of remoteStorage-based apps are encouraged to use a recent version of